Why Do I Feel Bloated All the Time?

 - Get tested for food intolerances.

-- Replace “forbidden” foods with healthy alternatives (almond milk for cow’s milk, for example).
+- Replace “forbidden” foods with healthy alternatives (for example, try drinking almond milk instead of cow’s milk).

 - Be sure to eat enough fiber every day.
 Include more raw fruits and vegetables in your diet.